Spyridon Flogaitis

 Spyridon Flogaitis (Σπυρίδων Φλογαΐτης; born 22 July 1950), is a Greek lawyer, jurist and academic who is currently a professor of public law at the University of Athens.
+He is the Director of the European Public Law Organisation (EPLO), an intergovernmental organisation headquartered in Athens, and also serves as President of its Board of Directors.
 He is the editor and founder of numerous legal journals, and is also a judge in the Greek Council of State.

 Flogaitis has formerly served as an Alternate Minister of European Affairs in the Caretaker Cabinet of Vassiliki Thanou-Christophilou.
 He has also formerly served as an interim Minister of the Interior in 2007.

 Early life and education

 Flogaitis was born in Lefkada to Ioannis Flogaitis.

 In 1968, Flogaitis received his high school diploma from the 5th High School of Athens.
 In 1973, he received an undergraduate degree in law from the University of Athens.
 From 1973 to 1974, he completed a Diplôme d'études supérieures in public law at the Panthéon-Assas University.
 Flogaitis then completed a law doctorate at Panthéon-Assas in 1978, under the directorship of Jean Rivero.
 His thesis title was: "La notion de décentralisation en France, en Allemagne et en Italie".
 He also completed a doctorate in history in 1978 at the Pantheon-Sorbonne University, under the directorship of Nicolas Svoronos.
 His thesis subject was: "Système vénitien de successions ab intestat et structures familiales dans les îles ioniennes".